What Is the Kuwait Indemnity Calculator?

 Kuwait Indemnity Law: What Private Sector Workers Are Actually Entitled To

 Kuwait's Private Sector Labour Law No. 6 of 2010 governs end-of-service indemnity for all private sector employees — including expatriates.
+The full law text is available through the Kuwait Public Authority for Manpower (PAM) and the Ministry of Social Affairs and Labour.
 The entitlement is straightforward but has conditions most workers do not know until it is too late:

 - Basis of calculation: Indemnity is calculated on the employee's last drawn wage — defined as basic salary plus any fixed, regular allowances (housing, transport).
 One-time bonuses and irregular payments are excluded.